korakoss/minicompiler/DEVNOTES.md

 HIR->assembly codegen possibly works now.
 Test it, clean up, merge maybe.
 Improved the running scripts: _yumc_ compiles, and (courtesy of dotfiles/) _ycp_ compiles and runs on pi, _yumpi_ jumps to project folder on pi.
+Currently doing a finializing overhaul of the present codebase (renames, code cleanups, etc).

 ## OVERHAUL STUFF